 Buzz…buzz…bees… we sometimes think they are pesky, but they are crucial to our environment.
 Plus, bees provide us we a deliciously sweet treat.
-Enjoy reading these children’s books about bees with your kids.
+Enjoy reading these animal books about bees with your kids.

 Books About Bees